Window Cleaning Prices: How to Set Rates, Price Jobs, and Maximize Profit

 Window cleaning pricing formula

-To understand how to price window cleaning jobs, we first have to understand the pieces involved.
-This includes labor costs, material costs, overhead costs, and desired profit margin.
+Figure out how much the job will cost your business to complete.
+This includes labor costs, material costs, overhead costs, and your desired profit margin.

-Start by calculating how much the job will cost your business to complete by using this formula:
+Start by calculating your total window cleaning costs using this formula:

 Total cost = Labor cost + material cost + overhead cost